Irineu333/Resource/README.md

 ## Releases

+The latest release is available on [JitPack](https://jitpack.io/#NeoUtils/Resource).

-Add the jitpack to project in `build.gradle.kts` or `settings.gradle.kts`:
+Add the jitpack to project in root `build.gradle.kts` or `settings.gradle.kts`:

 ``` kotlin
 repositories {
     maven { url = uri("https://jitpack.io") }
 }
 ```